Eating with other people's families

 It has been interesting to see, up close, the ways in which families are different, and also the ways in which they are the same.
 And it still surprises me sometimes how all of this has flowed from my very chance meeting with W.C. in a Berlin cafe three and a half years ago.
 I’d needed a cafe that opened late where I could use my laptop to wrap up some work; W.C. had made a habit of frequenting this cafe to sketch on paper, before heading back to the dark of his studio to conjure up worlds.
 A close friendship struck immediately; the rest took some time.
 When it did, it all seemed to have happened perfectly naturally: one thing led to another, and then another, and then another.
 I don’t think either of us approached any of it with an intention to make things happen.
 We were living on different continents, after all.
 It was hard to know or say what you wanted, or what to even attempt, when you didn’t know yet what was actually there.

 “How did you first notice each other?”
-I asked Gospodin A. one mid-afternoon as we had kaffee und kuchen—which I’ve come to realise is something of a German ritual, not just something W.C. is partial to.
+I asked Gospodin A. one mid-afternoon as we had kaffee und kuchen—which I’ve come to realize is something of a German ritual, not just something W.C. is partial to.

 “First, I saw a pair of yellow shoes…” Gospodin A. started.
 “Then, my gaze drifted upward and I saw a nice figure, okay, and curly hair… I loved curly hair on a girl,” he said, swilling a glass of the Bornean tuak I had brought him from Malaysia—he called it “juice”! 😆—with faux indolence.